Together We're Transitioning from Plastic

 Through sun and water exposure, plastic breaks down into environmental toxins and microplastics.
 Packing it into an ecobrick secures it from poisoning the biosphere.

-“People all over are realizing that we can do way better than the old modes of buying, using and throwing away.
+“We can do so much better than the old modes of buying, using and throwing away.
 As the garbage dumps and ocean plastic patches grow bigger and bigger, it is becoming clear that the industrial ideas of ‘recycling’, ‘buying green’ and ‘minimizing our footprint’ are in fact trampling the planet.
-It’s now time to transition: from barren footprints to seeded furrows!
+It’s now time to transition from barren footprints to seeded furrows!
 From impacting to augmenting, from greying to greening.
 Its time for regeneration, and plastic is the place to start.”